rafaxtd/incident-templates/README.md

 ## 🚀 Tecnologies

 This is the first project designed by my own.
-I have designed authomitize my template creation.
+I have designed to automitize my template creation.
 Tecnologies I have used:

 - HTML
 - CSS